TranslationalML/pacsifier/README.md

 3. Check installation succeeded by taking a new command prompt and typing `echoscu`
 4. Download and install miniconda from <https://conda.io>
 5. Download the pacsman code using command `git clone https://gitlab.com/jonasrichiardi/PACSMAN`
-6. Using `cmd.exe` (basic command prompt): Setup the python environment
+6. Using `cmd.exe` in admin mode: Setup the python environment
 	- Run a command prompt as admin (start menu - right click on Command Prompt - Run as administrator)
 	- Activate the base conda environment: `D:\path\to\miniconda\Scripts\activate.bat d:\path\to\miniconda`
 	- Create the environment: `conda env create -n pacsman_minimal -f /path/to/PACSMAN/files/environment_minimal.yml`